hoodiecrow/ConsTcl/README.md

 #### write procedure

-The third thing an interpreter must be able to do is to present the resulting code and data so that the user can know what the outcome was.
+The third thing an interpreter must be able to do is to present the resulting code and data so that the user can know what the outcome of the evaluation was.

 As long as the object given to `` write `` isn't the empty string, it calls the object's `` write `` method and writes a newline.